pandorabots/substitutions/README.md

 ```

 Input: Does it belong to him?
-Bot: No, it belongs to her.
+Output: No, it belongs to her.